Firework color science

 Elements differ

-Different elements have different energy gaps, which is why sodium, copper, lithium, barium, and other metals produce different colors.
+Different elements and compounds emit different colors, which is why sodium, copper, lithium, barium, boron, and other materials can suggest different firework colors.

-These presets connect the simulator controls to common flame-test colors.
-They are used as practical color labels inside the app.
+These presets connect the simulator controls to common flame-test colors and firework material effects.
+They are practical color labels for the app, not instructions for making real fireworks.

 Lithium